 Church attendance.
 Mid-Atlantic Christian University believes it is imperative that each student be involved in a local congregation.
 Thus, freshmen and sophomores must report their church involvement on a weekly basis to the Student Life Office.
-Juniors, seniors, and those over the age of 23 are to write a Spiritual Formation Plan at the beginning of each semester outlining their intended church involvement and other steps in continued spiritual growth.
+Juniors, seniors, and those over the age of 23 are to write a

+Spiritual Formation Plan at the beginning of each semester outlining their intended church involvement and other steps in continued spiritual growth.
 At the end of the semester, these students are to reflect and evaluate their Spiritual Formation Plan, making appropriate revisions for the following semester.

 Dismissal.
 Mid-Atlantic Christian University reserves the right to require the withdrawal of, or refuse readmission to, any student at any time it deems necessary to safeguard its ideals of scholarship and Christian character and to secure compliance with its standards.
 Dishonesty in any phase of school work, failure to give truthful testimony to a University official, disregard for the safety and rights of others, and any behavior which reflects discredit upon Christ and the University are serious offenses which may lead to dismissal.
-A student receives a W for each course in the term and a notation of suspension will be entered by the Registrar on the student's permanent record.
+A student receives a W for each course in the term.